PrimeAcademy/software-installs/node.md

 2. Once Homebrew is installed, run the command: `brew install node@16`
 3. When this is complete, run this at your Terminal: `node --version` If you see a number with 16.X, you are good to go.
 4. If you get a `command node not found` error, you need to link it.
-  - Run this in the terminal to link: `echo 'export PATH="/opt/homebrew/opt/node@16/bin:$PATH"' >> ~/.zshrc` -- close your terminal, then reopen.
-Try step 3 again.
   - Message that may help:
   ```
   node@16 is keg-only, which means it was not symlinked into /opt/homebrew,